 Stage 1: Client meeting

 In the first stage, Novicell will consult with the client to get an understanding of the expectations the client have to SEO and about us as a partner and SEO agency.
 We need to have a knowledge of the clients' business; its product/services, target segment and general business strategy so we can align the SEO strategy with the business strategy.

 Before the client meeting we will have reviewed your website, so we already there know something about your products, your values and give you recommendations to increase search engine visibility.

 SEO is transparent.

-Our SEO experts can look into any website and understand why they rank higher – or lower than another site targeting the same keyword.
+Our SEO experts at our SEO agency can look into any website and understand why they rank higher – or lower than another site targeting the same keyword.

 With our 21 years of experience and customers over most of Europe, we have knowledge about most if not all industries.